Storidge/cio-user-guide/what_is_cio/introduction.md

 # Introduction

 Orchestration systems create an abstraction layer on top of a group of hosts, so development teams can quickly deploy applications on logical resources.
-Similarly, Storidge's Container I/O (CIO) is a tool that creates a storage abstraction layer for stateful applications to persist and share data on logical resources.
+Similarly, Storidge's Container I/O (CIO) is a tool that creates a storage abstraction layer for stateful applications to persist, share and manage data on logical resources.

 The CIO software runs on virtual machines, cloud instances and bare metal hosts.
 This means developers can easily create environments for stateful application development and testing that operates the same as production clusters.
 This flexibility helps eliminate "works on my machine" situations that slow development.

 ![cio abstraction layer](../images/cio-abstraction-layer.png)

 ## Why CIO?
 Cloud native apps are orchestrated, scalable, mobile and storage agnostic.
 These traits make older storage technologies a poor fit.
-Storidge's CIO was purpose built to solve data management challenges in these new orchestrated environments.
-It eliminates the manual effort, inconsistencies and tedium in trying to integrate external networked storage to an orchestrated environment.
+Storidge's CIO was purpose built to solve application data management challenges in these new orchestrated environments.
+It eliminates the manual effort, inconsistencies and tedium in trying to patch external networked storage into an orchestrated environment.

+Modern applications are written to expect automated services from the environment so they can be singularly focused.
+These services provided by the orchestration system enable microservices development.
+Similarly, storage must be modernized to enable stateful applications running in orchestrated environments.
+Performance isolation should be an inherent capability that allows stateful apps to scale predictably.
+Storage orchestration and data locality must be baked in so rescheduled applications have consistent performance.
+Storage must be automated and delivered as a service with no operational involvement.

+For stateful applications, data management must happen at the granularity of the pod or container.
+High availability requires little or no operational setup when storage is implemented to work with schedulers.
+Data security should account for the fact that data is portable and access control locked to a local authentication server is a partial answer.

-Built on a foundation for storage automation, the CIO software makes development teams more productive, and operations teams more efficient.
+This is the reason Storidge rearchitected a new solution for orchestrated environments.
+Built on a foundation for storage automation, CIO makes development teams more productive, and operations teams more efficient.

 ## CIO for Developers